 The meeting will be part of the Solid Waste Management Program Forum on Feb.
 21. For those unable to attend the meeting in person we will have a call in number 866-385-3061 to listen in.
 We will also be posting all information on Basecamp including draft regulations prior to the stakeholder meeting.
 If you are not signed up for Basecamp, please email Amy Poos at email@example.com

 Coal Combustion Residuals

-On April 17, 2015, the U.S. Environmental Protection Agency (EPA) published its final rule governing disposal of coal combustion residuals (CCR) produced by electric utilities.
+On April 17, 2015, EPA published its final rule governing disposal of coal combustion residuals (CCR) produced by electric utilities.
 The rule became effective on Oct.
 19, 2015.
 This rule regulates CCR from electric utilities as a non-hazardous solid waste under Subtitle D of the Resource Conservation and Recovery Act (RCRA).
 This white paper discusses the role of several departmental programs in administering and enforcing Missouri Revised Statutes as they pertain to CCR management and disposal.

 The department's Solid Waste Management Program is going through a rule revision to adopt the Federal CCR rules.
 This proposed CCR rule revision will allow Missouri to maintain state control of a CCR program and will be developed with these goals in mind.
 The department welcomes your comments to help insure that the regulations provide required protections but do not add unneeded costs.

 Meetings, Basecamp and the departments’ webpages will be used as a method of disseminating information and drafts.
 The Basecamp software allows an interactive dialogue and the opportunity to post questions and responses that is not currently available on the webpage.

 Thank you for your interest.
 If you have questions, please call 573-526-3940.